-In this unit students will be given the chance to explore the world of poetry.
-Students will be guided through the skills of reading, understanding and interpreting a poem independently.
+Unseen Poetry will enable you to truly grasp the cross - over between skills and techniques that are used in different aspects of the English Language and Literature GCSEs, which will therefore enhance the students' ability to succeed.
 A focus on the power of words, the poet's intentionality in terms of organisation and form allows English to come alive.
 Key skills will be embedded - understanding, analysis, evaluation.

-HOMEWORK
+Reading Assessment Homework - Reading Plus

+Reading Plus weekly lesson + Homework

-Reading Plus: Students will be given weekly homework that will develop and assess reading fluency, comprehension and vocabulary.
+Given how critical reading is to all subjects (not just English) students will be given weekly lesson that will develop and assess reading fluency, comprehension and vocabulary.

 The programme we use is adaptive and therefore meets the needs of all ability levels.

-Novels: Students will also be assigned six novels across the year that they must read, and review.

-TERM ONE
+This will also be set as a homework and monitored weekly.